-The first phase applies to victims of priest abuse who have already come forward with claims of abuse.
-This phase ends January 31, 2017, at which point these victims may no longer enroll.
+The first phase applied to victims of priest abuse who have already come forward with claims of abuse.
+That phase ended January 31, 2017.
 This means that the archdiocese gave its original victims just four months to seek financial relief.

-The second phase begins February 1, 2017 and applies to victims who have not yet come forward with claims of abuse.
-These victims—or their families, if the victims have passed away—may enroll starting February 1.
+The second phase began February 1, 2017 and applies to victims who have not yet come forward with claims of abuse.
+These victims—or their families, if the victims have passed away—may enroll until November 1, 2017.

 The “Independent” in IRCP concerns the non-church panel that will manage the program and determine the compensation amount, which the church cannot negotiate or veto.
 In addition to Mr. Feinberg and Ms. Biros, that panel includes the following members: